eflemist/dataengineering-capstone/README.md

     and dd.calendarmonth = 02
 group by eld.continent

-- To determine the number of events by eventtype for each country in Europe select eld.cntry, ecd.envtclsdesc, ecd.evnttypdesc, sum(gf.evnt_cnt) from gblevent.gbldata_fact gf join gblevent.evntclass_dim ecd
+- To determine the number of events by eventtype for each country in Europe:

+select eld.cntry, ecd.envtclsdesc, ecd.evnttypdesc, sum(gf.evnt_cnt)
+  from gblevent.gbldata_fact gf
+  join gblevent.evntclass_dim ecd